emoose/OutRun2006Tweaks/README.md

 - Reflection rendering resolution can be increased from the default 128x128

 **Bugfixes:**
-- Prevents save corruption bug when remapping controls with many dinput devices connected
+- Prevents save corruption bug when remapping controls with many input devices connected
 - Fixed C2C ranking scoreboards not updating on Steam and other releases due to faulty anti-piracy checks
 - Pegasus animation's clopping sound effect will now end correctly
 - Text related to the now-defunct online service can be hidden